berops/claudie/docs/input-manifest/input-manifest.md

 - `providers` [Provider](#providers)

-  List of Cloud providers used for the infrastructure.
+  Map of Cloud providers used for the infrastructure.
+The cloud provider name is the key of the map with list [Provider specs](#provider-spec).
 Includes DNS provider, Nodepool provider, etc.

 - `nodepools` [Nodepools](#nodepools)